dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1571: Birthplace influences identity and values development.
+### T1571: Birthplace shapes our values and beliefs.

 |Support|
 |---|